ZhangDengwei/ACC_Project/README.md

 08.Genomic_Analysis: This folder contains files used on landscape of genomic events.

-09.Transcriptomic_Analysis: This folder contains files used on ESTIMATE score, TIL score, DEG analysis, and GSEA analysis.
+09.Transcriptomic_Analysis: This folder contains files used on ESTIMATE score, TIL score, DEG analysis, KEGG analysis and GSEA analysis.

 10.Host_Microbiome_Analysis: This folder contains files used on procrustes analysis and sparseCCA analysis.